MEPG: A Minimalist Ensemble Policy Gradient Framework for Deep Reinforcement Learning: Minimalist Ensemble Policy Gradient

 \section{Minimalist Ensemble Policy Gradient}

-In this section, we firstly propose minimalist ensemble consistent Bellman update.
-Then we propose the minimalist ensemble policy gradient (MEPG) framework.
-Secondly, we apply MEPG framework to model-free off-policy DRL algorithm, which integrates multiple value functions into a single model without introducing any loss function and auxiliary tasks.
-In principle, our framework can be applied to any modern DRL algorithms.
-In this paper, We deploy the MEPG framework in the popular DRL method DDPG and vanilla SAC.
-Thirdly, we show that the policy evaluation process in the MEPG framework is mathematically equivalent to a deep Gaussian Process.
+We first introduce minimalist ensemble consistent Bellman update and propose the minimalist ensemble policy gradient (MEPG) framework.
+Second, we apply MEPG to model-free off-policy DRL algorithms DDPG and SAC, resulting in ME-DDPG and ME-SAC.
+In principle, our framework can be applied to any modern DRL algorithm.
+Third, we show that the policy evaluation process in the MEPG framework theoretically maintains two synchronized deep GPs.